DHTMLX/docs-suite/docs/list/usage_selection.md

 ## Unselecting an item

-To remove selection from a selected item, apply the **remove()** method of the **selection** object.
+To remove selection from a selected item, apply the `remove()` method of the `selection` object.
 The method may take the id of an item as a parameter:

 ~~~js
 list.selection.remove("2");
 ~~~

-Starting from v7.0, the method unselects all previously selected items when calling without parameters:
+Starting from v7.0, the method unselects all previously selected items when called without parameters:

 ~~~js
 list.selection.remove();